nebaughman/Katapult/README.md

 The Katapult (Javalin/Jetty) server is directly exposed to all Internet requests (app resources as well as API calls).
 This may be hard to scale, and may be more vulnerable to attacks.

+### Separating Static App from API

 Instead of hosting everything as one process, consider separating the App, API, and DB services:

 ![Katapult Api Architecture](./docs/KatapultApiArchitecture.svg)

 In this example, Katapult is only handling API requests.
 An [Nginx](https://www.nginx.com/) reverse proxy (or similar) service is hosting all static App content.
 This proxy service handles all HTTPS calls from the Internet.
 Katapult does not need to handle HTTPS and is not exposed directly to Internet traffic.

 Nginx can also be configured to host protected content.
 In this scenario, a _protected_ resource requires a user to be authenticated & authorized.
-Nginx can be configured to make an [`auth_request`](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) to Katapult for permission before serving protected content.
-This way, Nginx is still serving all site content to the Internet, while Katapult exclusively handles business logic (including authentication & authorization).
+Nginx can be configured to make an [`auth_request`](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) to the API for permission before serving protected content.
+This way, Nginx is still serving all site content to the Internet, while your API server exclusively handles business logic (including authentication & authorization).

 This architecture is easier to extend, scale, and secure in a number of ways.

+### Serverless

+The components could be further teased out into a fully serverless architecture...

+## Performance

+`TestPerformance.kt` implies that Katapult's reflection-based request handling is slower than directly handling requests.
+While this makes sense, performance can possibly be improved by caching the reflected request method argument signature instead of re-discovering them on each request.

 ## Wishlist

 - Bring the `app` and `api` projects together under one build environment (maybe by having gradle run the yarn scripts)
 - Rewrite `build.gradle` in Kotlin script
 - Cross-compile the Kotlin data classes used by the API for both JS and JVM, so the same implementations can be sent and received on each side
-- Allow for TypeScript `.ts` files, as well as `<script lang="ts">` in `.vue` files (preliminary `tsconfig.json` added, but not yet well-tested)
+- Experiment with `<script lang="ts">` in `.vue` files
-- Integrated automatic Let's Encrypt certificate registration/renewal
+- Integrate automatic Let's Encrypt certificate registration/renewal
 - Meaningful unit tests

 Overall, it would be desirable to develop modules for more common use-cases, such as file upload, user signup, email verification, etc, etc.

-> Advice is most welcome!
+> Suggestions and advice are most welcome!

 ## Project